M-GII/Scrimba/Projects/React/Quizzical/README.md

 # Quizzical

 A React trivia app that fetches questions from the Open Trivia Database.
 This version includes custom controls for number of questions, question type, and difficulty, plus a results screen with correct/incorrect highlighting.
+This project was developed as a **solo capstone project at the end of the Scrimba React Course**, bringing together everything I learned in React from state management and effects to API integration and conditional rendering.

 ## Demo
 - [Live Site](https://quizzical-manrojgill.netlify.app/)